hashicorp/nomad-pack-community-registry/packs/aws_efs_csi/README.md

 ### `resources` Object

--`cpu` (number 100) - Specifies the CPU required to run this task in MHz.
+- `cpu` (number 100) - Specifies the CPU required to run this task in MHz.
--`memory` (number 128) - Specifies the memory required in MB.
+- `memory` (number 128) - Specifies the memory required in MB.

 ## Volume creation example
 The plugin currently only by creating new access points to existing EFS file systems.
 So you'll first have to provision a new EFS file system.
 The capacity in the volume spec is not used, but is required by the CSI Volume API.

 #### **`volume.hcl`**
 ```hcl